heggy231/todoList/README.md

 - There should be a "Display todos" button and a "Toggle all" button in the app.
 - Clicking "Display todos" should run todoList.displayTodos.
 - Clicking "Toggle all" should run todoList.toggleAll.

+V8 Requirements:
+- It should have working controls for .addTodo
+- It should have working controls for .changeTodo
+- It should have working controls for .deleteTodo
+- It should have working controls for .toggleCompleted